ysyk2021/the-master-decision-maker-2-0-strategies-for-making-complex-decisions-with-network-science-and/src/chapter-9-1.md

-# Applying Network Science and Complexity Theory at the Organizational Level

 In this chapter, we explore how network science and complexity theory can be applied at the organizational level to improve decision-making processes.
 By leveraging the principles and tools offered by these disciplines, organizations can gain valuable insights into their internal dynamics and optimize their decision-making strategies.